AllenInstitute/SWDB_2018/Git/04 - Working with GitHub in the Cloud.md

 This lesson is identical to lesson 3, but it teaches you how to perform the same operations from the command line.

+## Overview: Why this (relatively complex) workflow?

 GitHub is an online code collaboration platform centered around `git`.
 This lesson shows you a particular way to use `git` and GitHub that is focused on collaboration.
-The workflow may seem complex, but by the end you should know why it's what most folks do now.
+We are trying to solve a few problems here.

+1. We want to contribute changes to a repository owned by someone else
+2. We want to control when to use changes from that repository
+3. We want to minimize nasty merge conflicts

+The rest of these instructions boil down to a few practices:

+1. Work in a fork
+2. Work in topic branches, not the master branch
+2. Use pull requests

+Let's get started.

 ## Oh no I don't have a GUI